How to buy the best sat nav

 Available for your smartphone, paid-for apps are an alternative to the dedicated sat nav.
 They are often considerably cheaper, and have many of the features of their standalone counterparts.

 Pros: Apps are a cheaper option and are easy to update.
-They're also extremely convenient, as you'll always have your phone with you.
+They're also extremely convenient, as you're likely to always have your phone with you.

 Cons: Their performance can depend on the smartphone you have.
 Some require a constant data connection, which can be costly if you're on a limited data plan.
 You'll probably also need to buy a windscreen or air vent mount, and a suitable charging cable.